 Amboseli National Park

 An ideal place for the ultimate Kenya wildlife safari, Amboseli National Park makes for a great getaway.
 Famous for its iconic views including the majestic frames of the gigantic Mount Kilimanjaro, the dramatic scenery of Amboseli National Park would surely steal your heart away.
-No wonder it is one of the most-visited places in Kenya.
+No wonder it is one of the best places to visit in Kenya.
 So, take its tour and enjoy nature like never before.
 The park is home to a great elephant population.
 Lions, cheetahs, wild dogs, buffalos, giraffes, pelicans, martial eagles, Blue-cheeked bee-eaters and lot others too adorn the landscape of the park.

 The capital and the largest city of Kenya, Nairobi should be on your radar for this wonderful city has numerous wonders to offer.
-It is one of the most popular pit-stops in Kenya known for its iconic colonial history, sprawling infrastructure, tea and coffee industry and of course, wildlife parks.
+It is one of the most popular pit-stops in Kenya known for its iconic colonial history, sprawling infrastructure, tea and coffee industry and of course, Kenya wildlife safaris.
 Visit it and capture a glimpse of the historical heritage of Kenya, take a sneak peek into its vibrant culture, witness its colourful wildlife and explore its artistic corners.
 From the Bomas of Kenya to Nairobi National Park, this city leaves no stone unturned to surprise its guests.

-How about a peaceful place with great waters and greenery and where you can chill around after a beautiful safari?
+How about a peaceful place with great waters and greenery and where you can chill around after a beautiful Kenya safari?
 If you are in for it, then look no further than the gorgeous Lamu Town.
 A part of the Lamu Archipelago in the Indian Ocean, it is one of the most interesting places to visit in Kenya.
 Founded in the late 14th century as a Swahili port, Lamu Town has since been inhabited by Europeans, Indians and Persians.
 Hence, it could be called a melting pot of multicultural influences.
 There are mosques, forts and other ancient structures to explore.
 You have traditional dhow boats to sail the waters of the sea and also unspoilt beaches to laze by.

 Kenya Travel: Top Tips and Tricks

-- Always follow your guide as they have a better understanding of tourist places and know about the destination you are going to visit.
+- Always follow your guide as they have a better understanding of Kenya tourist places and know about the destination you are going to visit.

 - Do a proper research before locking your safari tour.
 You would find a number of companies offering it at a lower price while they would make your safari a mad rush.

-- While on a safari tour, make sure to travel light as you are going to spend an entire day outdoors.
+- While on a Kenya safari tour, make sure to travel light as you are going to spend an entire day outdoors.

 - Spend at least two days in Nairobi to explore its history, culture and nature to the fullest.
+This is one of the next best parts of Kenya tour packages after wildlife safaris.

 - Do get the experience of staying in a tent under the open sky in a national park.
 It would surely soothe your nerves!